Leonard Fournette Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- Fournette has averaged 46.5 rushing yards per game in his two career matchups against the Giants, 18.0 fewer yards than his over/under in Monday's game.
+- Over his two career matchups against the Giants, Fournette averaged 46.5 rushing yards per game, 18.0 fewer yards than his over/under in Monday's game.

 Recent Performances

-- In last week's matchup with the Football Team, Fournette racked up 47 yards on 11 carries (averaging 4.3 yards per carry).
+- In last week's matchup with the Football Team, Fournette ran for 47 yards on 11 carries (averaging 4.3 yards per carry).

-- He chipped in with eight receptions for 45 yards in the passing game.
+- He added eight receptions for 45 yards in the passing game.

-- Over his last three games, Fournette has rushed for 154 yards (51.3 per game) on 34 carries with one touchdown.
+- In his last three games, Fournette has rushed for 154 yards (51.3 per game) on 34 carries with one touchdown.

 Fournette's Tampa Bay Teammates